TrainMan471/CrimeAPI/README.md

 # CrimeAPI
 This repo is for my project for the 2020 May JavaScript Code Louisville Session

+My goal for this project was to make a simple website that calls a third party API and displays data from that api on a webpage.It is a Crime API simple webpage that lets you choose the state, the year, and the type of crime you wish to view.
+When the API is called, the page will be filled with unordered list elements that list the type of offense and the number of offenses per ORI.
+(According to the FBI's Crime Data Explorer's Glossary of Terms, an ORI is A unique nine-character National Crime Information Center (NCIC) ORI that has been assigned to each LEA.
+The NCIC assigns all ORI numbers to any agency that is going to be participating in Uniform Crime Reporting.)

 To be able to run my project on your machine, you will need to: